|International platform for disarmament and non-proliferation dialogue, research, and education|

 James Martin Center for Nonproliferation Studies (CNS)

-Austrian Federal Ministry for European and International Affairs
+Austrian Federal Ministry for Europe, Integration and Foreign Affairs

 EU Non-Proliferation Consortium